Joekd1/nand2tetris-part1/02/README.md

 An incremeter takes a number and output that number + 1.
 It could be implemented with the general adder, but a dedicated gate is more optimal, since incrementing is a common operation.

 First try: Can be implemented with half-adders.
 Is this the most optimal way?

+verdict: I think this is optimized enought for educational purposes.
+There might be a way to stop propagating the carry when the first 0 is encountered, since in addition a bit only flips when all other previous bits are 1.
+Howver, this might be a bit too complex to implement for now.
+I'll look into it later.